Pricing strategy: Odd-Even pricing

 Odd-Even pricing is often used by sellers to portray their products to be either cheaper or more expensive than their actual value.
 Sellers competing for price-sensitive consumers, will fix their product price to be odd.
 A good example of this can be noticed in most supermarkets where instead of pricing milk at £5, it would be written as £4.99.
 Contrarily, sellers competing for consumers with low price sensitivity, will fix their product price to be even.
 For example, often in upscale retail stores, handbags will be priced at £1250 instead of £1249.99.

 Pay what you want

 Pay what you want is a pricing system where buyers pay any desired amount for a given commodity, sometimes including zero.
 In some cases, a minimum (floor) price may be set, and/or a suggested price may be indicated as guidance for the buyer.
 The buyer can also select an amount higher than the standard price for the commodity.

 Giving buyers the freedom to pay what they want may seem to not make much sense for a seller, but in some situations it can be very successful.
-While most uses of pay what you want have been at the margins of the economy, or for special promotions, there are emerging efforts to expand its utility to broader and more regular use.
+While most uses of "pay for what you want" have been at the margins of the economy, or for special promotions, there are emerging efforts to expand its utility to broader and more regular use.